alextselegidis/easyappointments/docs/docker.md

 }
 ```

-In the host machine the server is accessible from `http://localhost:8000` and the database from `localhost:8001`.
+In the host machine the server is accessible from `http://localhost:8000`,  email testing tool from `http://localhost:8025` and the database from `localhost:8001`.
+Ports can be configured creating an `.env` file in `/docker` folder.
+See `.env.example` for more information.

 You can remove the docker containers with `docker rm easyappointments-server easyappointments-database`.